baykalcem/comp423-course-notes/docs/tutorials/rust-setup.md

 1. Back in Visual Studio Code, open the newly created ```comp423-rust-tutorial``` directory using File > Open Folder. <br>
 2. Navigate to Extensions and install the "Dev Containers" extension. <br>
 3. Create a ```.devcontainer``` directory and add a file named ```devcontainer.json``` within. <br>
-4. Add the following ti this file: <br>
+4. Add the following to this file: <br>
 ```
 {
 "name": "COMP423 Rust Tutorial",